Skip to content

 Removing a Member

-This endpoint removes a member from a domain.
+This endpoint removes a member from a domain or an organization.

 DELETE /api/v1/member?id=0DJ0mo934